 Partnership Agreement

-A Partnership Agreement is a legally binding document that details the responsibilities and obligations and expectations of each partner in the business.
-A partnership agreement will include crucial information such as:
+A Partnership Agreement is a legally binding document that outlines the responsibilities, obligations, and expectations of each partner.
+This agreement covers crucial elements such as:

 • How income and losses are to be distributed